The Team

 Director of the databanks

 Andrée Caron is the holder of a master degree in sociology.
-She has been working with the Chair since 2002, initially as a researcher and then as director of the ArcticStat and Nunivaat databanks, which she conceived and implemented in close collaboration with a team of computer specialists.
-She is responsible for the contents, development and update of the databanks.
+She has been working with the Chair since 2002, initially as a researcher and then as director of the Nunivaat and ArcticStat databanks, which she conceived and implemented in close collaboration with a team of computer specialists.
+She is responsible for the contents, development and update of the databank.
 She directs a team of students charged with assisting her in this work.
-She is also responsible for the conception and implementation of the Chair's Internet site.
-Furthermore, she actively participates in several research projects conducted within the framework of the Chair's scientific programme, and she contributes to the academic supervision of the students.
+She is also responsible for the conception and implementation of the Chair's websites.
+Furthermore, she actively participates in several research projects, conducted within the framework of the Chair's scientific programme, and she contributes to the academic supervision of the students.

 Associated researchers